flowxo/flowxo-sdk/README.md

 As most modules will be fairly thin wrappers around HTTP API's, you should understand how to make HTTP requests in Node.
 We encourage you to use the popular [Request](https://github.com/request/request) module, but you can choose to make requests with Node's plain [https](https://nodejs.org/docs/v0.12.0/api/https.html) API if you prefer.

+Finally, build and test related tasks are handled by the Javascript task runner [Grunt](http://gruntjs.com/) so a working knowledge of this is useful.

 That's all.
 The other tools that the SDK calls on will be installed locally with the `npm install`.

 Scaffolding Your Service